-The Route of the Gypsies
+The Route of the Gypsies . . . the journey continues

 The journey from Spain to the Middle East and back to the origin in South India.

-19 Feb at 4:30pm
+17 Feb at 7:20pm

-12 Mar at 5:40pm
+11 Mar at 7:00pm

 At The Garage International @ Adelaide Town Hall

-128 King William St (enter via Pirie St)
+128 King William St

-$30 / $28 concession
+$35 / $30 concession

 The Show

-Wherever they travelLed the gypsies brought with them their wild rhythms, movements and passion through song and dance.
+Wherever they traveled the gypsies brought with them their wild rhythms, movements and passion through song and dance.
 This show traces the routes of the gypsies from Spain, to the Middle East and back to the origin in India.
 The 3 dance styles will reveal the nature and character of the mysterious people called the gypsies.

 See the similarities and the differences as the dance and art evolved while journeying through the 3 continents of Asia, Africa and Europe.